-The role of sibling to a person with an intellectual and developmental disability (I/DD) is as complex as it is inspiring.
+Being the sibling of a person with an intellectual and developmental disability (I/DD) is as complex as it is inspiring.
 The Arc understands the unique relationship you have with your brother or sister.
 You have been involved in their life as an advocate and as a friend; you may have even assumed full responsibility for their care.

 As the nation’s leading advocate for all people with I/DD and their families, and the premier provider of the supports and services people want and need, we can help:

 Also, The Arc can help you become an advocate not only for your sibling but for the millions of people with I/DD throughout the country.
-Find out how you can support the efforts of The Arc and, learn more about public policy issues, and get involved.
+Find out how you can support the efforts of The Arc Alliance, learn more about public policy issues, and get involved.

 We invite you to explore our site, become a member, and utilize all of the resources The Arc can provide for siblings of individuals with I/DD.